Limelight Film Awards honours new London film talent

 Best School Screenplay: When I Grow Up by Brookfield School

 Film of the Night: Boy Soldiers by Amy Coop and her students

 Photos: Charlotte Bruning

-For further information about the Limelight Film Awards visit here.
+For further information visit the Limelight Film Awards’ website here.